 - Reproductive system – responsible for gamete formation and reproduction.
 It includes the sex organs of males and females.

 In a general sense, a system pertains to a group of related or interdependent unified components of a whole.
-Another biologically-relevant concept is the classification system.
+Another biologically relevant concept is the classification system.
 A classification system is a system for classifying organisms.
 It is a collection of procedures, characteristics, and definitions used to classify and/or identify, living things.
 As proposed by Carl Woese, living things are classified into three major domains: the Archaea, the Eubacteria (true bacteria), and the Eucarya (Eukarya).
 Below the domain are other major taxonomic ranks.
 These taxonomic ranks are kingdom, phyla, class, order, family, genus, and species.
-The branch of biology that studies the naming, arranging, classifying, and describing organisms into groups and levels is taxonomy.
+The branch of biology that studies the naming, arranging, classifying, and describing of organisms into groups and levels is taxonomy.

 Both Domains Archaea and Eubacteria include prokaryotic organisms.
 They differ, however, in their genes and certain metabolic pathways.
 In essence, archaea although similarly prokaryotic as the bacteria possess genes that indicate that they are more closely related to eukaryotes than bacteria.

-Eukaryotes are organisms that belong to Domain Eucarya.
-Unlike prokaryotes, the eukaryotes have a nucleus and other organelles, such as mitochondria, Gogi apparatus, and endoplasmic reticulum, inside the cell.
+Eukaryotes are organisms that belong to the Domain Eucarya.
+Unlike prokaryotes, eukaryotes have a nucleus and other organelles, such as mitochondria, Gogi apparatus, and endoplasmic reticulum, inside the cell.
 Within Domain Eucarya, the organisms are further classified into these groups: protists, fungi, plants, and animals.

 Protists are unicellular organisms although some of them may appear multicellular because they form colonies.
 Protozoans, algae, slime molds, and water molds belong to this group.
 Fungi are mostly multicellular organisms.
-They occur as filaments (hyphae) that form structures called a mycelium.
+They occur as filaments (hyphae) that form structures called mycelium.
 They are saprophytic and nonphotosynthetic.
 Mushrooms, mildews, and puffballs are examples of fungi.
 Yeasts are also fungi but they are single-celled organisms.
 Plants are autotrophic eukaryotes.
-They possess chlorophyll (green pigment) that enable them to capture and use light energy for food production (photosynthesis).
+They possess chlorophyll (green pigment) that enables them to capture and use light energy for food production (photosynthesis).
 Animals are heterotrophic eukaryotes.
 They are multicellular organisms that rely on other organisms for nutrients as they do not have the ability to produce their own food as plants do.
 Humans belong to the animal group.
 Below is an example of human taxonomy.